hasura/learn-graphql/tutorials/frontend/vue-apollo/tutorial-site/content/intro-to-graphql/1-architecture.md

 ### Example GraphQL client setup:

-In your day to day work, you don't actually need to worry about the underlying HTTP requests & responses.
+In your day to day work, you don't need to worry about the underlying HTTP requests & responses.

 Just like when you work with a REST API and use a HTTP